ntampouratzis/COSSIM-HPC/README.md

 # COSSIM-HPC
-This is the COSSIM [1] extension which is developed to simulate complete heterogeneous HPC Systems supporting ARM and RISC-V CPUs.
+This is the COSSIM [1] extension which is developed to simulate complete heterogeneous HPC Systems supporting modern ARM and RISC-V CPUs.

 ## The contribution of this work can be summarized in the following points:
 - The first known open-source integrated simulation framework which can simulate complete heterogeneous HPC Systems supporting Full System ARM and RISC-V architectures.